 The educational system can also be assessed in terms of the chances of children from socially deprived environments to achieve quality education, because the social background of students affects their success in education.
-The SR has an above average early dropout rate.14 However it is important to perceive this issue in the context of the composition of students with respect to their SUEN and the share of students dropping out of school attendance early.
+The SR has an above average early dropout rate.
+However it is important to perceive this issue in the context of the composition of students with respect to their SUEN and the share of students dropping out of school attendance early.
 The specific recommendation to the NRP includes the suggestion that the SR adopts system measures to improve access to high quality and inclusive education for marginalized communities including the Roma.
 However, quality and inclusive education must be provided to all students without any differences, including students with SUEN.

 Accessibility is another basic characteristic of the school system.
 It is designated by the capacity of the system and by obstacles preventing access to disadvantaged communities of students in the system.
 In the Slovak Republic, these obstacles are the main issue which must be addressed15.
 Students from socially disadvantaged environments (SDE) frequently discontinue compulsory school attendance before completing the ninth grade which significantly limits their chances for success in their working life.
-The Slovak educational system is blamed for too many children and pupils from socially disadvantaged environment (since Roma constitute a decisive share of children and pupils from SDE) who are educated at special schools and classes.16 Therefore, there is a need to strengthen preventative mechanisms in all aspects of education and monitor procedures in the application of equal access to education and upbringing.
-Innovating the content of education to ensure the smooth transition of the children to the next level of education, and which will lead to the successful completion of compulsory school attendance.
+The Slovak educational system is blamed for too many children and pupils from socially disadvantaged environment (since Roma constitute a decisive share of children and pupils from SDE) who are educated at special schools and classes.
+16 Therefore, there is a need to strengthen preventative mechanisms in all aspects of education and monitor procedures in the application of equal access to education and upbringing.
+Innovating the content of education and its orientation on results is also related to improving the quality of pre-primary education to ensure the smooth transition of the children to the next level of education, and which will lead to the successful completion of compulsory school attendance.